 Every year MICD selects, through a competitive RFQ process, up to three organizations or universities to serve as partners and hosts for Regional Sessions.
 Eligible university partners are those with accredited programs in architecture, landscape architecture, and/or urban and regional planning.
-Each MICD session consists of a two and one-half day workshop at which fewer than 20 participants-typically eight mayors and a team of eight interdisciplinary design professionals-discuss design and development issues that each city is currently facing.
+Each MICD session consists of a two-and-one-half day workshop at which fewer than 20 participants-typically eight mayors and a team of eight interdisciplinary design professionals-discuss design and development issues that each city is currently facing.

 Each university partner selected through this RFQ will work with MICD staff to coordinate and host one MICD Regional Session.
 Up to \$50,000 in funding will be awarded by MICD to each partner for approved direct expenses of the session.
 No overhead may be charged against the MICD funding.
 Selected institutions are expected to provide additional in-kind contributions covering the time and benefits of any faculty, project managers, staff, and student assistants involved in the planning of the session.
-Additional institutional support provided directly by the partner, such as audio/visual equipment, transportation, photography, facility rentals, or catering costs, is encouraged.
+Additional institutional support provided directly by the partner, such as audio/visual equipment, transportation, photography, facility rentals, or catering costs, is encouraged and will be taken into consideration in the applicant's evaluation.